 You can't learn the truth about sex from pornography.
 It doesn't deal in truth.
 Pornography is not made to educate, but to sell.
+It's a big business that makes a lot of money and doesn't care how.
+They'll show you whatever they think will make you come back and buy more.
 So, pornography will tell whatever lies attract and hold the audience.
 Porn thrives on lies -- lies about sex, women, marriage and a lot of other things.
 Let's look at some of those lies and see just how badly they can mess up your life and attitudes.

 Pornography makes a profit from the ruined lives of young women and entraps men who will spend lots of time AND money succumbing to their product.